Paddy Power shares up as US strikes down sports betting ban

 New Jersey sought to strike down federal law that prohibited betting in most places

-A police officer standing guard on the steps of the US Supreme Court in Washington DC.
-Photograph: Jim Watson / GETTY IMAGES
+The US supreme court decision paves the way for states to legalise sports betting.
+Photograph: Jim Watson/Getty

-Paddy Power Betfair shares rose sharply in London on Monday following a US Supreme Court ruling ending a ban on sports betting in the world’s biggest economy.
+Paddy Power Betfair’s shares surged 12 per cent on Monday following a US supreme court ruling ending a ban on sports betting in the world’s biggest economy.

-The US’s highest court declared that a law requiring states to ban gambling on the outcome of sports events was contrary to the country’s constitution, potentially opening up the world’s biggest economy to betting companies.
+The US’s highest court declared that a federal law forcing states to ban gambling on the outcome of sports events was contrary to the country’s constitution, potentially opening up the world’s biggest economy to betting companies.

-Paddy Power Betfair shares climbed more than 8 per cent to 7,665 pence sterling in London following the news.
-They dipped closer to 7,600p shortly afterwards but remained ahead of their 7,075p opening quote.
+Paddy Power Betfair shares soared 11.94 per cent in Dublin to €90 each following the news.
+Investors mopped up more than 600,000 of its shares on the Irish market.

-Irish-based Paddy Power Betfair already has a presence in the US through horseracing channel TVG, a fantasy sports start up, Draft, which it bought last year and a casino in New Jersey.
+In London, where the Irish company has its main listing, its stock climbed 12.24 per cent to £79.75.
+About 863,000 of the company shares changed hands on the British market.

-Rival William Hill’s shares reacted similarly, climbmig more than 9 per cent.
+Irish-based Paddy Power Betfair already has a presence in the US through horseracing channel TVG, a fantasy sports start-up, Draft, which it bought last year, and casino interests in New Jersey.

 The ruling endorses New Jersey’s bid to allow such wagering and strikes down a 1992 federal law that prohibited it in most places.